tekul/cyf-elm-workshop/README.md

 At first, this might seem similar to enums which you have seen in other languages, but it is actually more powerful.

 Change `Reset` to be `Reset Int`.
-This makes it a constructor for the type `Msg` which takes an integer argument (the value you want to set it to).
+This makes `Reset` a constructor for the type `Msg` which takes an integer argument (the value you want to set it to).
 If we create this type in the repl, we can see that `Reset` is actually a function of type `Int -> Msg`:

 ```
 > type Msg = Increment | Decrement | Reset Int